IBM-Cloud/terraform-provider-ibm/website/docs/r/pi_volume_attach.html.markdown

 ---

 # ibm_pi_volume_attach
-Attach and Detach volumes to a Power Systems Virtual Server instance.
+Attaches and Detaches a volume to a Power Systems Virtual Server instance.
 For more information, about managing volume, see [getting started with IBM Power Systems Virtual Servers](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-getting-started).

 ## Example usage
 The following example attaches volume to a power systems virtual server instance.